owowed/userscript-common/README.md

 # userscript-common

-Repository for userscript libraries that contains common utilities designed to help and ease the development of userscript.
+This repository contains a collection of userscript libraries that provide common tootls, utilities, helpers to help and ease the development of userscripts.

-## How to use
+## How to Use

-Add these following lines to your userscript header:
+To use any of the libraries in this repository, simply add the following lines to your userscript header:

 ```javascript
 // ==UserScript==
 // ...